Search

-Let’s do a quick review of the fundamental hypothesis and fair process statement, both from Ted Wachtel, President of the International Institute of Restorative Practices.
+Let’s do a quick review of the part 1 blog post the fundamental hypothesis and fair process statement, both from Ted Wachtel, President of the International Institute of Restorative Practices.

 “The fundamental unifying hypothesis of restorative practices is disarmingly simple: human beings are the happiest, healthiest and most likely to make positive changes in their behavior when those in authority do things with them rather than to them or for them” (2004).1